emontzkajnl/livability/wp-content/plugins/pixelyoursite/readme.txt

 * More parameters for our events, including landing page, traffic source, or UTMs tracking.

 * More triggers for your own events: Clicks on links and CSS Selectors, Number of Page Views, Mouse over CSS Selectors, Embedded video views, Email link click, Page scroll, Post type, and direct integrations with various Form plugins plus Elementor forms.

+* More events triggers on top of the ones available in the free version (URL filters, Device, User role): URL parameters, Landing page, Source.

 * Better tracking of user data for an improved EMQ score, including the ability to get user data from forms, or URLs.